Never Let Your Ego Get in the Way of Your Wallet

 I found this out after he edited my first article; I hardly recognized it.
 Although the final product wasn’t horrible, it didn’t reflect me.

-After I finished my rant, I expected my mentor to back me up.
-“That's right!
-You need to preserve your reputation, stand up for excellence.”
+After I finished my rant, I expected my mentor to back me up with, “That's right!
+You need to protect your reputation, stand up for excellence.”
 That kind of stuff.

-But what he said has stuck with me ever since.
+But what he said grabbed my attention and has stuck with me ever since.

 “Sean, never let your ego get in the way of your wallet.”